 Your employer's benefits package may include a health Flexible Spending Account (FSA).
 This is an employer-owned account to help you pay for qualified medical expenses.
-If you aren't eligible for a Health Savings Account (HSA)

 - An FSA is an employer-owned account.
 If you leave your employer, you cannot take an FSA with you.